markusand/defrost-consumer/README.md

 ## Output

-Rasters will be stored in `images` directory.
-All rasters in `images` can always be deleted, but not the directory itself neither the `.gitkeep` file in it.
+Rasters will be stored in their correspondent subdirectory inside the `images` directory.
+All rasters in `images` can always be deleted, but not the directories themselves neither the `.gitkeep` files in them.